xkunwu/notes-cs/daily/file-management.md

 ls -U | more
 ```

-### count all the lines of code in a directory recursively
+### Count all the lines of code in a directory recursively
 ```
 find . \( -name '*.py' -o -name '*.h' -o -name '*.cpp' \) | xargs wc -l
 ```